to the book the Bhâgavata Purâna

 Chapter 12: Creation of the Kumâras and Others

-(4) The great self-born one then created Sanaka, Sananda, Sanâtana and Sanat-kumâra [the four Kumâras]
+(4) The great self-born soul then created Sanaka, Sananda, Sanâtana and Sanat-kumâra [the four Kumâras] who are lifelong celibates ['they whose seed goes upwards'] free from all profit-minded action.

 For copyright notices concerning the individual images